 Quarterly 13F FilingsHedge funds that manage over $100 million are required to quarterly submit a list of all their stock holdings, including options and some other securities.
 This document is known as the 13F, and it must be submitted within 45 days of the end of the quarter.
 For example, funds must detail what stocks they owned on December 31st of 2022, and they have until February 14 of 2023 to do this.
 These quarterly 13F filings are used by most of the heatmaps and graphs you see on HedgeFollow that summarize quarterly hedge fund activity.

-Non-Quarterly 13g/13d FilingsWhen hedge funds buy a large amount of the stock of a company (at least over 5% of the company's shares), they are required to publicly disclose their purchase in 13g or 13d filings.
+Non-Quarterly 13g/13d FilingsWhen a fund buys a large amount of the stock of a company (at least over 5% of the company's shares), they are required to publicly disclose their purchase in 13g or 13d filings.
 In many cases they are required to do this promptly (they are not allowed to wait until the end of the quarter).
 Often the deadline for this type of disclosure is 10 days from the date of their purchase, but the deadline sometimes depends on the nature of the fund and whether it intends to influence the management of the company.
 Thus it is possible to keep track of the latest activity of hedge funds by following 13g and 13d filings.
 They can happen anytime, anyday, except for public holidays.

-When hedge funds buy a huge chunk of a company they typically have two possible objectives:
+When funds buy a huge chunk of a company they typically have two possible objectives: